 - Google Keywords allows you to enter a few descriptive words or phrases or a site URL to generate keyword ideas

-- Google Sets for automatically creating sets of items from a few examples
+- Google Sets (now abandoned, but link points to alternative) for automatically creating sets of items from a few examples

 - Open Calais is free limited API web service to automatically attach semantic metadata to content, based on either entities (people, places, organizations, etc.), facts (person ‘x’ works for company ‘y’), or events (person ‘z’ was appointed chairman of company ‘y’ on date ‘x’).
 The metadata results are stored centrally and returned to you as industry-standard RDF constructs accompanied by a Globally Unique Identifier (GUID)